 - Innovation most often consists of incremental enhancements at the detail level of a system or process, often producing dramatic results.

-- Improvement efforts ignore the "trivial many" variables, or systems, and focus on the "vital few" that have the most influence on business objectives (see Pareto Principle).
+- Improvement efforts ignore the "trivial many" variables, or systems, and focus on the "vital few" that have the most influence on business objectives (see 80-20 Rule).

 - "When performance is measured, performance improves.
 When performance is measured and reported, the rate of improvement accelerates" (Thomas Monson, business and religious leader).